Azure-Samples/azure-devops-terraform-oidc-ci-cd/README.md

 1. Hover over `Pipelines`, then select `Library`.
 1. You should see 3 variable groups called `dev`, `test` and `prod`.
 1. Click on the `dev` environment and take a look at the variables.

+#### Azure DevOps Service Connections

+1. Click `Project Settings` in the bottom left corner.
+1. Click `Service connections` under the `Pipelines` section.
+1. There should be 3 service connections configured for Managed Identity or Workload Identity Federation depending on the option you choose.
+1. Click on one of the service connections and click `Edit` to look at the settings.

+#### Option 1 Only: Azure DevOps Agent Pools

+1. Click `Project Settings` in the bottom left corner.
+1. Click `Agent pools` under the `Pipelines` section.
+1. There should be 3 new agent pools configured.
+1. Click on one of them and navigate to the `Agents` tab, you should see 2 agents in the pool ready to accept runs.

 #### Azure DevOps Pipeline